8 May 2007

 19 November 2006, and by Robert M. Tilendis in the Green Man Review :

 “ I mentioned the mechanisms of folklore.
-Each of these Adventures is a study in
+Each of these Adventures is a

 which facts, fancy, dreams and hallucinations all contribute, through the